kildom/wasmbzip2/README.md

 # High-level API

 The high-level API is a JavaScript API created on top of a low-level API.
-It provides convenient way of compressing and decompressing bzip2 streams.
+It provides convenient way of compressing and decompressing bzip2 data.

 >>>...TODO sample code